Anas-Ehab/NoteHub/CTFs/CyberTalents/WebSecurity.md

 * Fuzz until you find /?source file (./ffuf -u URL/FUZZ -w WORDLIST -p 1)
 * In the file you will find the base64 encoded username and password
 * decode them and you will get the username: Cyber-Talent and password: Cyber-Talent
-* Login using these username and passwords and you will get an encoded text
+* Login using these username and password and you will get an encoded text
 * Using CyberChef Magic function you will know that it's morse code by decoding it you will get the flag (https://gchq.github.io/CyberChef/)

 #### flag: FLAG(I-KN0W-Y0U-AR3-M0RS3)